Strand 1: Inclusive Education and Universal Design for Learning – 3 days

 Today’s classrooms reflect the diversity of a global world.
 This diversity means that students vary in what they already know, what they are ready to learn, the pace at which they are able to proceed through curriculum, and the level of adult support they require for success.
 Building inclusive learning communities requires that students see school as a place where they belong, are valued, and have something to contribute.
 The Three-Block Model of Universal design for Learning (TBM) weaves together the work of CASEL on social and emotional learning with the work of CAST on UDL.
 Informed by research and practice in inclusive education, and Indigenous educators and elders, implementing the TBM allows teachers to meet the needs of diverse learners K-12, and address critical issues in education today including mental health, SEL, the TRC, and the new BC curriculum.
 Together we will walk through a synthesis of all the strands teachers are being asked to address, in a practical framework that makes both teaching and learning more engaging.
 Sample units, lessons, rubrics, video, and student work will be shared!

-Strand 2: Positive Positive Supports And How This Benefits All Kids In All Classrooms – 3 days
+Strand 2: Positive Behaviour Supports And How This Benefits All Kids In All Classrooms – 3 days

 Dr. Brenda Fossett